sudorandom/kmcd.dev/content/posts/2026/live-internet-map/index.md

 {{< image src="mollweide.svg" width="700px" >}}
 {{< /diagram >}}

 This is an equal-area projection, which means it accurately represents the physical footprint of different regions.
-It produces a world view that feels familiar without exaggerating high-latitude areas.
+It produces a world view that still feels familiar without exaggerating high-latitude areas.

 ---